-Supported in part by Fast Forward Medical Innovation (FFMI), the path offers firsthand experience on the innovation process leading to new biomedical devices, diagnostics, therapeutics, health IT, service line improvements or policy advances.
-Other collaborators include the U-M College of Engineering, U-M Medical School, Zell Lurie Institute, U-M Office of Tech Transfer and U-M Ross School of Business.
+The I&E path offers firsthand experience on the innovation process leading to new biomedical devices, diagnostics, therapeutics, health IT, service line improvements, or policy advances.
+Other collaborators include U-M College of Engineering, U-M Medical School, Zell Lurie Institute, U-M Office of Tech Transfer, and U-M Ross School of Business.

-For students who are passionate about improving health care through innovation, the Innovation & Entrepreneurship Path of Excellence provides the resources, perspective and exposure to explore all aspects of this career choice.
+For students who are passionate about improving health care through innovation, this path provides the resources, perspective and exposure to explore all aspects of this career choice.

-Business Development Elective – work with the FFMI Business Development team on various industry/company interactions, jump into idea consultations and learn about managing strategic idea development.
+Business Development Elective – work with a Business Development team on various industry/company interactions, jump into idea consultations, and learn about managing strategic idea development.

-Student-Led Innovation or Entrepreneurship Elective – design and participate in your own I&E internship/externship, and develop a project with a researcher, faculty, resident or other team member.
+Student-Led Innovation or Entrepreneurship Elective – design and participate in your own I&E internship/externship, and develop a project with a researcher, faculty, resident, another project team, etc.

 By creating meaningful educational opportunities, this unique program will help develop creative physician-innovators who can have significant impact on the future of patient care.